Element-Research/dpnn/README.md

    end
 end
 ```
 `nn.Kmeans()` module maintains loss only for the latest forward.
-If you want to maintain total loss over the whole dataset who would need do it my adding the module loss for every forward.
+If you want to maintain loss over the whole dataset then you who would need do it my adding the module loss for every forward.

 You can also use `nn.Kmeans()` as an auxillary layer in your network.
 A call to `forward` will generate an `output` containing the index of the nearest cluster for each sample in the batch.